Blokart: Locations

 Blokarting can be done on virtually any open area larger than the size of a tennis court.

 Beaches provide an ideal venue subject to tides, wind direction and density of people.
+Windy days naturally have fewer people at these locations.

+On March 26, 2015, following a public process that included public meetings in Ilwaco and Ocean Shores, the Washington State Parks and Recreation Commission approved the use of wind-powered vehicles on portions of Parks-managed ocean beaches.

-Some of the most well used areas for Blokarting are listed below.
+Some of the most well used areas for Blokart Sailing are listed below.